zapfelr/job-spy-remix/job-spy-remix-prd.md

 ### Data Storage
 These schemas are not exhaustively complete.
-- Company information (name, URL, logo, when it was last scraped, industry/sector)
+- Company information (name, URL, logo, when it was last updated, industry/sector)
 - User account data
 - Jobs (company, title, location, department, externalId (the job id from the source platform, this will be unique per company), url, status (active/inactive), latest change)
   - Note: Job listings themselves are not stored, only their URL and data necessary for change detection
-- Even if job descriptions and salaries aren’t scraped now, the system should be designed to accommodate that in the future.
+- Even if changes in job descriptions and salaries aren’t tracked now, the system should be designed to accommodate that in the future.
 - Even though we don't have paid users now, we will want to have paid vs. free users in the future

 ## Pre-Launch Tasks